airline_alliances

 Round the World Airline Tickets offers its own booking tool to plan multi-city or multi-continent trips and buy them online.

-Now let’s see what loyalty statuses and frequent flier perks are available for passengers flying with Oneworld members.
+Now let’s see what loyalty statuses and frequent flyer perks are available for passengers flying with Oneworld members.

-The same as it is with the rest of alliances, Oneworld doesn’t run an individual frequent flier program, but offers three elite status levels — Ruby, Sapphire, and Emerald.
+As with other alliances, Oneworld doesn’t run an individual frequent flyer program, but offers three elite status levels—Ruby, Sapphire, and Emerald.
 A passenger can achieve them by aggregating miles with a loyalty program from a member airline.

 Ruby status has the shortest list of privileges including